sullis/Doppelauge/README.md

 QUICK START
 ===========

-1. execute "play run" in the terminal.
+1. execute "activator run" in the terminal.

 2. Go to this address in your browser: